-The Financial Plan for Fiscal Year 2021 reflects data contained in CDM Smith's bringdown letter, dated May 2020 and attached hereto as APPENDIX F. The Financial Plan for Fiscal Year 2021 along with the May 2020 bring-down letter include downward revisions to estimated toll revenue and traffic versus that which was contained in CDM Smith's 2018 Traffic and Revenue Forecast together with a bring-down letter dated April 2019.
+The Financial Plan for Fiscal Year 2021 reflects data contained in CDM Smith's bringdown letter, dated May 29, 2020 (the "May 2020 Bring-down Letter") attached hereto as APPENDIX F. The Financial Plan for Fiscal Year 2021 along with the May 2020 Bring-down Letter include a downward revision to estimated toll revenue and traffic versus that which was contained in CDM Smith's 2018 Traffic and Revenue Forecast together with the bring-down letter dated April 2019.
 As a result of COVID mitigation efforts, CDM Smith is forecasting a 14.2% decline in the total number of Fiscal Year 2021 transactions and an 8.2% decrease in Fiscal Year 2021 annual net toll revenues versus estimates contained in the Financial Plan for Fiscal Year 2020.
-Fiscal Year 2021 operating expenses are projected to be held to zero growth from the prior year budgeted amount of \$432.0 million.
-The Financial Plan assumes the Commission will implement three years of below average growth (2%) in its annual operating budget to achieve the PTC's financial planning goals.
-After Fiscal Year 2023, the Financial Plan assumes the Commission will continue with its controlled growth of 4% annual increases in its operating expenses.
+At present, it is anticipated that the Commission will request a 6-month update (December 2020) from CDM Smith to the May 2020 Bring-down Letter.
+Fiscal Year 2021 operating expenses are projected to be \$426 million, which is 1.4% lower than the prior year budgeted amount of \$432.0 million.
+The Financial Plan assumes the Commission will implement three years of below average growth (2%) in its annual operating budget to achieve its financial planning goals.
+After Fiscal Year 2023, the Financial Plan assumes the Commission will continue with controlled growth of 4% annual increases in operating expenses.
 Where possible, the Commission is actively managing its operations to limit the rate of growth in those operating costs directly under its control.
-However, significant portions (27.1%) of the Commission's operating budget are beyond its ability to control.
-These external cost drivers include the Commission's pension expense related to the State Employees Retirement System ("SERS") and the Commission's projected expense for the Pennsylvania State Police.
-With respect to specific operating expenses that are under the control of the Commission, such costs are projected to be flat in Fiscal Year 2021 while the Commission's pension expense related to SERS is estimated to increase 5.6% (\$3.1 million).
-It is important to note that the estimated increase to the Commission's SERS expense is being calculated at this time prior to the availability of data as to the effects of COVID on SERS investment returns.
-Material differences in the estimated SERS investment returns for FY20 and those achieved due to COVID may result in substantial revisions to the Commission's SERS expense.
+However, significant portions (26.1%) of the Commission's operating budget are beyond its ability to control.
+These external cost drivers include the Commission's pension expense related to the State Employees Retirement System ("SERS") and the Commission's projected expense related to the Pennsylvania State Police.
+With respect to specific operating expenses that are under the control of the Commission, such costs are projected to decrease nearly 1% in Fiscal Year 2021 while the Commission's Pennsylvania State Police expense is estimated to increase 4.5% (\$2.5 million).